 The next day she applied for admission to Georgetown Medical School and didn’t even get an interview because she was “already a physician.”

 So she did the next best thing, she pulled out her short white coat from medical school and showed up at Johns Hopkins at 4:00am for general surgery prerounds.

 Over the course of the next 4 weeks she didn’t miss a single pimp question and did the best closures of any medical student in Hopkins history.

-When asked if she felt like she had an unfair advantage against clearly weaker competition, Dr. Beer was unapologetic, “I felt like a student in my heart so I was just living my true self.”
+When asked if she felt like she had an unfair advantage against clearly weaker competition, Dr. Bradenton was unapologetic, “I felt like a student in my heart so I was just living my true self.”